Duxah/FreePCB-2/align_vertex.md

 ### You can align vertex of the trace segment given the coordinates of the previous and next vertices.

 Select unaligned vertex.
-Click F3 to align the connected trace segments at 180°, 135° or 90° angles.
+Click F3 to align the connected trace segments at 180°, 135°, 90°, 45° or 0° angles between segments.